 YES Guidelines

 The Clements Y.E.S.
 Program's purpose is to connect students and community members with service opportunities requested in and by the local community.
-Throughout the past two years, we have been lenient with accepting virtual and passive volunteer hours because of COVID precautions.
-Since most precautions are no longer necessary, we are going back to pre-COVID procedures and will no longer be accepting virtual service.
-Note that this includes virtual signatures on service forms.
+We will no longer be accepting virtual signatures or virtual service.

 Acceptable Y.E.S Hours